etherlinkcom/docs/docs/network/evm-nodes.md

    If you don't want to use third-party preimages, you can build the kernel yourself and move the contents of the `wasm_2_0_0/` directory to the local data directory; see [Building the Etherlink kernel](/network/building-kernel).
    However, in this case, you must manually update this directory with the preimages of every kernel voted by the community and deployed on Etherlink after that.

+1. Set the `sr_observer_data_dir` environment variable to the location of the data directory for the Smart Rollup node.
+The default value is `$HOME/.tezos-smart-rollup-node`.

 1. Run this command to import the kernel from the Smart Rollup node:

    ```bash